App Manager

 itself, but whether this is a

-possibility is still being investigated.2.2.4.3 Permissions
+possibility is still being investigated.

 android.permission.INTERNET

-but multiple applications can
+) that multiple applications can

 320c0c0fe8cef873f2b554cb88c837f1512589dcced50c5b25c43c04596760ab

 This page is displayed on selecting the 1-Click Ops option in the main menu.
-This option can be used to block or unblock the ad/tracker components

-once or one by one in the component tabs of the App Details page for the corresponding
+Certain applications may not function as expected after blocking their trackers.
+If that is the case, remove the blocking rules all at once or one by one in the component tabs of the App Details page for the corresponding application.

-application.
-Ver também: App
+Ver também: App Details Page: Blocking Trackers

-Details Page: Blocking Trackers This option can be used to block certain application components as
+This option can be used to block certain application components as

 specified by their signatures.
 A signature of a component is the full